iquety/console/assets/docs/en/04-creating-commands.md

 ### 3.4.
 Show a message

-Messages are triggered directly by existing methods in the `Freep\Console\Command` abstract class.
+Messages are triggered directly by existing methods in the `Iquety\Console\Command` abstract class.
-Under the hood, the `Freep\Console\Message` class is used for this job.
+Under the hood, the `Iquety\Console\Message` class is used for this job.
 More information about its usefulness can be found in [Message library](08-message-library.md).

 #### 3.4.1.
 Show an warning